Uses of Interferon Beta-1b:

 - A lot of times, reactions happen where the shot was given.
 Sometimes, very bad reactions may happen.
 Check with your doctor if you have any reaction that bothers you or does not go away.
 Call your doctor right away if you have any break in the skin, color changes (blue or black), swelling, or drainage of fluid where the shot was given.

-- Heart problems like heart failure may get worse with this medicine.
+- Heart problems like heart failure may get worse with interferon beta-1b.
 Call your doctor right away if you have a fast heartbeat, a need to pass more urine at night, shortness of breath, swollen ankles, or tightness in the chest.
 Call your doctor right away if you are not able to exercise as much or if you cannot lay flat in bed.

 - Very bad health problems like thrombotic thrombocytopenic purpura/hemolytic uremic syndrome (TTP/HUS) have happened with drugs like this one.
 Sometimes, this has been deadly.
 This has happened several weeks to years after starting treatment.
 Call your doctor right away if you feel very tired or weak or have any bruising or bleeding, change in balance, change in eyesight, change in how much urine is passed, dark urine, fever, pale skin, trouble speaking or thinking, weakness on 1 side of the body, or yellow skin or eyes.